hunglc007/tensorflow-yolov4-tflite/README.md

 # Transfer learning:
 python train.py --weights ./data/yolov4.weights
 ```
-The training performance is not fully reproduced yet, so I recommended to use alex's Darknet to train your own data, then convert the .weights to tensorflow or tflite.
+The training performance is not fully reproduced yet, so I recommended to use alex's Darknet[Darknet](https://github.com/AlexeyAB/darknet) to train your own data, then convert the .weights to tensorflow or tflite.